gromacs/gromacs/docs/release-notes/2020/major/highlights.rst

 links below!

 As always, we've got several useful performance improvements, with or without GPUs, all enabled and automated by default.
-We are extremely interested in your feedback on how well this worked on your simulations and hardware.
-They are:
+In addition, several new features are available for running simulations.
+We are extremely interested in your feedback on how well the new release works on your simulations and hardware.
+The new features are:

 * Density-guided simulations allow "fitting" atoms into three-dimensional density maps.
 * Inclusion of gmxapi 0.1, an API and user interface for managing complex simulations, data flow, and pluggable molecular dynamics extension code.
+* New modular simulator that can be built from individual objects describing different calculations happening at each simulation step.
+* Parrinello-Rahman pressure coupling is now also available for the md-vv integrator.

 ..
 Note to developers!